CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-16-biased-branches.md

 branchBenchRandom_unlikely/14/90       40.9 us         40.9 us        33721
 ```

 Our perf decreases by ~20%!
-But what about if we provide the opposite hint (`[[likely]]`)?.
-For this simple example, the baseline code is the same code generated with the `[[likely]]` hint (for this particular compiler version), so I've omitted the numbers for brevity.
-On other compiler versions, I've seen similar speedups as with the `[[unlikely]]` but on the skewed taken side.
+But what happens when provide a hint for the opposite outcome (`[[likely]]`)?
+For this simple example, the baseline code is the same code generated with the `[[likely]]` attribute, so I've omitted the numbers for brevity.
+With different versions of GCC, I've seen similar speedups as we had with the `[[unlikely]]` attribute but on the mostly-taken side.
 I encourage you to test this for yourself, and see what you find!

 ## Final Thoughts